Buffered Asynchronous SGD for Byzantine Learning: Buffered Asynchronous SGD

-Intuitively, property a) in Definition~\ref{def:qbr} says that if all candidate gradients $\h_i$ are added by a same vector $\h'$, the aggregated gradient will also be added by $\h'$.
-Property b) says that for each coordinate $j$, the aggregated value $G_j$ will be between the $(q+1)$-th smallest value and the $(q+1)$-th largest value among the $j$-th coordinates of all candidate gradients.
+Intuitively, property (a) in Definition~\ref{def:qbr} says that if all candidate vectors $\h_i$ are added by a same vector $\h'$, the aggregated gradient will also be added by $\h'$.
+Property (b) says that for each coordinate $j$, the aggregated value $G_j$ will be between the $(q+1)$-th smallest value and the $(q+1)$-th largest value among the $j$-th coordinates of all candidate vectors.
 Thus, the gradient aggregated by a $q$-BR function is insensitive to at least $q$ outliers.
+We can find that $q$-BR condition gets stronger when $q$ increases.
+Namely, if $Aggr(\cdot)$ is $q$-BR, then for any $0<q'<q$, $Aggr(\cdot)$ is also $q'$-BR.